The Benefits of Choosing Organic

 Part of organic manufacturing is the constant awareness of how production impacts the land and our future.
 After all, depletion of natural resources can have detrimental results.
 The directives of organic wool ensure that overgrazing is not a problem by compulsory observation of the natural pasture carrying capacity.
 This livestock management program guarantees long-term viability of the business and ability to continue organic production.
 For organic plant derived products, the crops may be rotated in a similar manner.
 These plantations must also meet or exceed standards that are in place which exclude the use of potentially harmful chemicals.

-Why Organic Bedrooms are Healthier
+Organic Products are Healthier

 - PBDEs (Polybrominated Diphenyl Ethers)

 Organic bedroom accessories, including organic wool bedding and organic latex mattresses, often times result in better sleep.
 That’s because they are hypoallergenic.
 The natural resistance to bacteria, mold, and dust mites may very well result in fewer allergic reactions and symptoms.
 Interestingly, both organic wool and organic latex also boast temperature regulating properties, meaning less likelihood of over-heating during sleep.
 Tossing and turning during sleep is often a result of various pressure points, hips and shoulders for example.
 Careful examination of organic wool sleep products reveals the natural wool fibers act like “springs”, providing comfort for pressure points.
 Organic latex mattresses provide pressure relief as latex does not resist weight; at the same time natural latex provides superior spinal support.

 Assisting the body to regulate temperature during sleep and even pressure distribution are associated with better, healthier sleep.
 Wool has the added benefit of being naturally flame resistant and therefore it is used on many organic sleep products in place of chemical retardants.

 How to Know You’re Buying Organic